AUTHOR: BEC OF 'FOR EVERY HEN'

 Select a special gift for your hen and wrap it in wrapping paper.
 Now, wrap as many other layers as there are guests attending (e.g. 10 guests = 10 more layers) in a different colour (newspaper or kraft paper are both great options).
 Make sure you place some sort of prize in each layer before it’s sealed.
 This can be anything from an organic pamper product, chocolate, drink cards or dress up accessories (sourced from a local second-hand store), to a truth/dare questions.

 On the big day, have everyone sit in a circle.
 Play music whilst guests pass the parcel around in a clock-wise direction.
 Stop the music; the person who is holding the parcel at that moment gets to unwrap one layer and receive their prize.
 Continue the game until all guests have unwrapped one layer each (making sure your hen receives the FINAL gift!).

-Handy hint: If you're looking for some great prize/gift ideas, check out this blog!
+Handy hint: If you're looking for some great prize/gift ideas for this adult pass the parcel game, check out this blog!

 Grab out some fun kitchen utensils that can be used for carving up a cucumber/zucchini (at least one per guest).
 Think anything from butter knives to peelers or skewers.

 To play, hand a carving utensil and cucumber/zucchini to each of the girls.
 On ‘Go!’, they must start sculpting their vegetable into the perfect penis!
 The catch?
 Each utensil can only be used for 30 seconds.
 Once this time is up, everyone must pass their utensil to the person next to them.
 Once each guest has used every utensil available, it’s time to judge the peckers!